varvarra/CV/README.md

 #### Manchester Business School, University of Manchester (Sept.
 2008 – June 2012)
 - BA in International Business, Finance, and Economics

 #### Nanyang Technological University, Singapore	(Jan.
-2011 – May 2011)
+2011 – May 2011) *Semester Exchange Program*

-- Semester Exchange Program
-- Had a great chance to experience a very different learning and cultural environment, and to travel a lot in the region with people from all over the world.
+- Experienced a very different learning and cultural environment, and travelled a lot in the region with people from all over the world.
 - Led a group project related to Creative Marketing Strategies for Societal Problems

 #### University of Manchester (Sept.
 2008 – June 2009)
 - 1st year of IT Management for Business BSc
 - Intro to Computer Science, Human Computer Interaction, Database Management